banner

 How long do waterproof exterior wall panels typically last?

-The lifespan of waterproof exterior wall panels varies depending on the material and environmental conditions.
-High-quality panels can last 30-50 years or more with proper maintenance.
+The lifespan of waterproof exterior wall panels varies depending on the material, quality, environmental conditions, and maintenance.
+High-quality panels from reputable manufacturers like Weifang Sandong Building Materials Co., Ltd. can last 30 years or more with proper care and installation.

 References